September 15, 2021

 & DominantSpeaker

-these components take some props which they would parse and show it in the UI.
+these components take some props which they would parse and show in the UI.

 You can open these components and see the implementation in more detail.